zrmartin71/HTB_Write_Ups/HTB_EventHorizon.md

 ![image](https://github.com/zrmartin71/HTB_Write_Ups/assets/54414820/35ad0e30-04af-4228-92b7-217208b7ad20)

 Now instead of 300 somthing logs to look through I only have 28.
 Now that I've filtered out a lot of them I can actually start looking at the logs in depth.
-The description mentions the attackers went out of their way to clear powershell logs so I will look there first.
+The description mentions the attackers went out of their way to clear Powershell logs so I will look there first.

 ![image](https://github.com/zrmartin71/HTB_Write_Ups/assets/54414820/db1b5ab9-4c4e-4b12-8f6b-1a6bce5458e1)